sourcegraph/handbook/content/strategy-goals/strategy/iam/index.md

 - Implementing RBAC for administrators
 - Updating features to respect our permissions, this will be owned by each feature team

-**Product and Engineering OKR Alignment:** Objective #2: Focus on time-to-value for a single use-case (Fixing Vulnerabilities).
+**Engineering OKR Alignment:** Objective #2: Focus on time-to-value for a single use-case (Fixing Vulnerabilities).
 With a single permissions model, Sourcegraph feature teams will be able to enable cross-feature experiences for our customers to fix vulnerabilities.
 For example, setting up a code monitor to ensure a vulnerability is not re-introduced after fixing with a batch change.

 ### Problem Area: Improve Admin Analytics